 Mature Madagascar Palms will form fragrant flowers on the outside of their stems that can be white, pink or red.
 The age of the plant determines if it blooms or not as young Madagascar Palms rarely bloom.

-Ensuring that all of the plant’s care needs are met will encourage blooming, and a lack of blooming in the summer months may indicate that the plant’s care plan needs to be adapted somehow ensuring that it gets plenty of direct sunlight.
+Ensuring that all of the plant’s care needs are met, including appropriate pruning, will encourage blooming, and a lack of blooming in the summer months may indicate that the plant’s care plan needs to be adapted somehow ensuring that it gets plenty of direct sunlight.

 Being a succulent the Madagascar Palm will thrive in direct sunlight and plenty of sunlight is absolutely essential if you want the plant to bloom.
 Lack of direct sunlight is almost always the cause of lack of blooms on indoor Madagascar Palms.